vmware-tanzu/tanzu-dev-portal/content/guides/tanzu-labs-engineer-faq/index.md

 Consider the Tanzu Application Service (TAS).
 Like many well-designed systems, TAS has a plugin architecture, a set of well-defined APIs and extension points.
 You can plug in Buildpacks, service brokers, logging utilities, performance monitoring systems, and more.
 But, underneath the hood TAS also has a core distributed system, built by distributed teams that must collaborate closely.

 Always keep closely collaborating teams in the same time zone, or a close time zone ideally in the same location.
-Only spread them out geographically once you have proven it works well "in one place."
+Only spread them out geographically once you have proven it works well *in one place*.
 The teams building at the well-defined architectural boundaries are much easier to distribute to other locations.
 The plugin teams have minimal communication requirements with folks working on the core distributed system, since they're operating at a well-defined plugin point and working in largely independent problem domains.

 "That's all well and good for the new products that the team scales," you might think, "but, what about all the existing teams and products?
 When the team wants to apply Lean, UCD, and Agile engineering practices to them to optimize the existing business, how does the team do it?"